BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Receiving_a_Transaction.md

 ```
 But wait, there's no balance yet!?

-Welcome to the world of Bitcoin latency.The problem is that your transaction hasn't yet been recorded in a block!
+Welcome to the world of Bitcoin latency.
+The problem is that your transaction hasn't yet been recorded in a block!

 > :book: ***What is a block?*** Transactions are transmitted across the network and gathered into blocks by miners.
 These blocks are secured with a mathematical proof-of-work, which proves that computing power has been expended as part of the block creation.
 It's that proof-of-work (multiplied over many blocks, each built atop the last) that ultimately keeps Bitcoin secure.